samstork/MysteryProject/Primer.md

 		- Not a locket, but is the last person to be targeted by the trapper

 ## Gameplay Ideas
-This section is about ideas we have for how to actually implement the game.
-The things Cass can do while playing.
-- She can talk to Locket bound characters
-- Cypher
-	- Book cypher
-	- Alternate alphabet with rules we come up with
-	- Different language?
-- Outer Wilds mod
-	- I can pretty easily implement a mod in the Outer Wilds we can put hidden messages and 3d model props the
-- Picture of a place she needs to find (BotW memory style).
-Something is then hidden there
+The main gameplay will involve poring over clues, evidence, and dialogue with cast members, leading to deductions.
+#### Goal
+The main goal of the game is to
+- Find out what's happening, who the [[Trapper]] is, why they're doing it, etc.
+	- Still need to workshop the specifics of this.
+Probably easier once we have some characters and a timeline.
+- Assign a name, picture, and [[Touch]] to each [[Lockets|locket]]

+#### Clue formats
+These are some ideas we had as to what the clues she receives actually look like:
+- Dialogue with [[Lockets|Locket]] cast characters
+	- She may need specific information to talk to someone about a given topic, asking them the correct things
+	- Not all [[Lockets]] would be available from the start,
-- Inspect "Evidence"
+- Diary
 - Newspaper clippings
 	- Local articles
 	- Obituaries
 	- Marriage announcements
 	- etc.
-	- a diary
 - Local brochure
 	- Tourist info
 	- political
+- Audio recording on Cassettes, since she has a cassette player
-	- Printouts of conversations
+- Printouts of (digital) conversations
 	- printout of a forum discussion
 	- Text messages
 	- Emails
-	- notes
+	- Interviews, police or journalism
 - Burner phone contents
+#### Minigames
+- Picture of a place, she then needs to find where it was taken (BotW memory style), and something is then hidden there
+-  Decode Cyphered messages
+	- Book cypher
+	- Alternate alphabet with rules we come up with
+	- Different language?
+- Outer Wilds mod
+- I can pretty easily implement a mod in the Outer Wilds we can put hidden messages and 3d model props the game.